 Take Advantage of Military Discounts

 Most places offer military discounts: restaurants, travel and moving companies, clothing stores, and discounted tickets.
 It never hurts to ask!
 Look into banking that is specifically geared towards military or one that offers military bonuses.
-Take advantage of commissaries for basic items.
 It does pay to shop around a little because you may find better deals elsewhere for other items.

 Your military family is resilient, strong, and dedicated to service.
 Just remember to take care of your family while you are protecting the world.
 Financial stability is an important part of mission readiness.
 But it is also an essential element of family survival.
 For more military living posts, check out my site at Celebrating-Family.com, especially my post about how to save money at the commissary.

 Don’t forget to check out the other On a Budget posts.

 How to Plan a Trip to Disney on a Budget

 31 Recipes on a Budget